 Community Connections

-The content and concepts in the course can allow for direct community connections for the learners that they can bring to light and share in different ways.
-This could be by narrativizing the connections to their geographical, ethnic, racial, or socio-cultural community, or by bringing in posts or articles that they have seen that directly connect to the content.
+Learners can be encouraged to make connections between the content and concepts in the course and their greater communities.
+This could be by discussing the connections to their geographical, ethnic, racial, or socio-cultural community, or by bringing in posts or articles that they have seen that directly connect to the course content.

 Resources on Accessible Engagement: